You’ve been blessed with a beautiful baby girl, and you want her to grow up as a strong, independent, and successful woman.

 Cheer her on and celebrate her wins, however small they are.

 You’re on the right track.

-It’s not practical to expect yourself to stay in control of your emotions all the time and it’s inevitable that your daughter will push your buttons occasionally.
+It’s not practical to expect yourself to stay in control of your emotions all the time, and your daughter will inevitably push your buttons occasionally.

 Kids have a good handle on making you angry, don’t they?

 So, don’t be too hard on yourself.
 Just remember that you’re shaping her personality with all of your words and actions.

 So, whatever you say or imply, let your child know that you’re coming from a place of love, and she’ll turn out just fine.